Schrems II: What Do Privacy Shield Businesses Need to Know?

 What is next for Privacy Shield?

 There remains a clear incentive for regulators on all sides to re-establish a fully approved mechanism for transatlantic data flows.
-Already, officials in the EU and U.S. have stated that they are committed to working with their counterparts to develop a new framework for data transfers.
+Already, officials in the EU and U.S. are actively working with their counterparts to develop a new framework for data transfers.

 Individual DPAs continue to review the case and are making their own statements.
 For example, following the decision, the United Kingdom Information Commissioner’s Office (ICO) updated its guidance page on Privacy Shield to note: “If you are currently using Privacy Shield please continue to do so until new guidance becomes available.”
 After the EDPB released its FAQs, the ICO removed this notice and replaced it with a link to a statement in line with the EDPB FAQs.
 This new statement does not provide guidance on Privacy Shield.